-Considering COVID-19 vaccination at the time of the survey 80 percent of the parents were both vaccinated, 9.6 one of the parents was vaccinated and 10.4 percent of the parents were not vaccinated at all.
+Considering COVID-19 vaccination, at the time of the survey 80% of respondents reported that both parents were vaccinated, 9·6% reported that one parent was vaccinated, and 10·4% reported that neither parent was vaccinated.

-Table 2 present the distribution of the intention to vaccine the children for full sample and for the sub samples according the age groups.
-The variable intention to vaccinate concerning the full sample represAent the parent intention to vaccine children regardless of their children ages measured by the average intention over all the relevant child age groups (Alfa Cronbach 0.935).
-The intention to vaccinate children (regardless of age) is 3.49 which indicate that most parents positively consider the vaccine but a vaccine hesitancy exists.
-The intention to vaccine decreases as the age of the children decreases.
-For ages 12 to 16 years, 66.4 percent of the population consider positively vaccine of their children.
-This percentage dropped to 53.2% for child ages 6 to 12 years and to 44.7% for ages 0 to 6.
-On the other hand, 30.3% of the parents for children 0 to 6 years old negatively consider the vaccination.
-This percentage dropped to 15.9% for children between ages 6 to 12 and 7.6% for children between ages 12 to 16.
-The percentage of parents that have not decided yet are similar for all age groups.
-In addition, according to table 2, there are significant high positive correlations between the parent's intentions to vaccinate children (in different age groups) which belong to the same family.
+Table 2 shows the distribution of parents’ intention to vaccinate their children.
+The variable intention to vaccinate concerning the full sample represent the parent intention to vaccine children regardless of their children ages measured by the average intention over all the relevant child age groups (Alpha Cronbach 0·935).
+The intention to vaccinate children (regardless of age) was 3·49, which indicated that most parents viewed vaccination positively, but that some vaccine hesitancy existed.
+The intention to vaccinate decreased as the age of the children decreased.
+For parents with children aged 12–16 years, 66·4% of them population consider positively vaccine of their children.
+This decreased to 53·2% and 44·7% for those with children aged 6–12 and 0–6 years, respectively.
+On the other hand, 30·3% of parents with children aged 0–6 years negatively consider the vaccination.
+This percentage decreased to 15·9% and 7·6% for parents with children aged 6–12 and 12–16 years, respectively.
+The percentage of parents that were undecided was similar for parents of all age groups.
+In addition, there was a significant correlation between parents’ intention to vaccinate children in different age groups that belonged to the same family (Table 2).

 [Insert Table 2 about here]

-Table 2: Intention to vaccinate children: distribution and correlation
+Table 2: Intention to vaccinate children: distribution and correlations